SS Andrea Doria: Wreck site

 A week after Andrea Doria sank, divers Peter Gimbel and Joseph Fox managed to locate the wreck of the ship, and published pictures of the wreck in Life.

 In 1968, film director Bruno Vailati, together with Stefano Carletti, Mimi Dies, Arnaldo Mattei, and Al Giddings (an experienced American diver), organized and directed the first Italian expedition to the wreck, producing the documentary titled Andrea Doria -74.
 The wreck was marked with a bronze plaque with the inscription: "We came here to work to make the dream come true and return the Andrea Doria to the light".

 Peter Gimbel later conducted a number of salvage operations on the ship, including salvaging the first-class bank safe in 1981.
 Despite speculation that passengers had deposited many valuables, the safe, opened on live television in 1984, yielded thousands of American silver certificates, Canadian bank notes, American Express travellers checks, and Italian bank notes, but no other valuables.
 This outcome apparently confirmed other speculation that most Andrea Doria passengers, in anticipation of the ship's scheduled arrival in New York City the following morning, had already retrieved their valuables prior to the collision.

 Evelyn Bartram Dudas (22) was the first woman to successfully dive onto Andrea Doria.
 Dudas reached the wreck in June 1967; she and her future husband, John Dudas, retrieved the ship's compass.
-Other well-known divers to explore the Andrea Doria are Steve Belinda, John Chatterton, Gary Gentile, Gary Gilligan, Richie Kohler and John Mattera.
+Other well-known divers to explore Andrea Doria are Steve Belinda, John Chatterton, Gary Gentile, Gary Gilligan, Richie Kohler and John Mattera.

 As of 2010, years of ocean submersion have taken their toll.
 The wreck has aged and deteriorated extensively, with the hull now fractured and collapsed.
 The upper decks have slowly slid off the wreck to the seabed below.
 As a result of this transformation, a large debris field flows out from the hull of the liner.
 Once-popular access points frequented by divers, such as Gimbel's hole, no longer exist.
 Divers call Andrea Doria a "noisy" wreck, as it emits various noises due to continual deterioration and from the ocean currents moving broken metal around inside the hull.
 However, due to this decay, new access areas are constantly opening up for future divers on the ever-changing wreck.